Individual Advisory | David McQueen

 Accumulated Unresolved Calls

-The small decisions that go unmade, the conversations deferred, the tradeoffs avoided — these accumulate.
+The small decisions that go unmade, the conversations deferred, the tradeoffs avoided, all of these accumulate.
 They degrade the capacity to make consequential decisions well, because the cognitive and relational load they represent has nowhere to go.

 The Performance of Certainty